Yana Ross: Personal life

-Ross was born in 1973 Moscow to Jewish/Ukrainian/Polish family, grew up in Latvia till age 7.
+Ross was born in 1973 to Jewish/Ukrainian/Polish family, grew up on Baltic sea till age 7.
 She studied at GITIS (Russian Institute of Theatre Arts) and then moved to the United States in her teens.
 She obtained a degree in mass-communications and later received her Master of Fine Arts degree from the Yale School of Drama in 2006.
 She was working as a television producer in New York when she witnessed the September 11th attacks.
 She returned to work in Europe in 2007.